Newborn milestones and development: Lots Going On

-For one, your baby is learning to rely on you for comfort when it’s needed.
-Creating this feeling of security and trust is one of the most wonderful gifts parents can bestow on their new baby.
-A healthy bond between you and your little one is essential as it lays the foundation of your baby's development and well-being throughout childhood.
+For one thing, your baby is learning to rely on you for comfort when it’s needed.
+Creating this feeling of security and trust now is the most wonderful gift parents can bestow on their new baby.

 2. Sleep, bond, sleep, bond

 All new babies do a lot of sleeping, as much as 12 to 16 hours a day, and they usually sleep in two to five hour stretches.
 Even when new babies are awake their eyes may be closed, and they can only be fully alert for six to ten minutes at a time.
-Take advantage of these interludes of alertness to strengthen the bond between you and your little one by cuddling, singing or holding a one-sided conversation.
-These actions stimulate your baby's brain and will aid in their mental development.
+Take advantage of these interludes of alertness to strengthen the bond between you and your baby by cuddling, or singing or holding a one-sided conversation.

 3. On the look out

 What do newborns see?
-They do not see too much as they’re near-sighted and see best about eight to ten inches in front of them, just about the distance of a mother’s face as she cradles her baby in her arms.
+Not too much because they’re near-sighted and see best about eight to ten inches in front of them? just about the distance of a mother’s face as she cradles her baby in her arms.
 Peripheral vision isn’t yet developed, and a baby’s field of view is about one-third that of an adult.
-Even so, babies like to look at patterns and bright colours.
-Bright red seems to intrigue infants most, and shiny red is the best of all.
-Pastels, on the other hand, appear muddy to a baby - a good reason for making the nursery one of the most colourful rooms in your house.
+Even so, babies do like to look at patterns and bright colours.
+Bright red seems to intrigue infants most, and shiny red is best of all.
+Pastels, on the other hand, appear muddy to a baby?a good reason for making the nursery one of the most colourful rooms in your house.

-In the crib, your newborn will face only to one side or the other at first, so hang a colourful mobile on the side of the crib where it’s in the baby’s line of vision.
+In the crib, your newborn at first will face only to one side or the other.
+So hang a colourful mobile on the side of the crib where it’s in the baby’s line of vision.

 4. Gearing up for more

 Newborns are also sensitive to inner stimulation.
-You may see your baby coo, whimper, grimace and appear to be smiling.
-What’s happening is that your baby’s internal systems are busy at work.
+You may see your baby whimper, grimace and appear to be smiling.
+What’s happening is that your baby’s internal systems are busily at work.

 The information published herein is intended and strictly only for informational, educational, purposes and the same shall not be misconstrued as medical advice.
 If you are worried about your own health, or your child’s well being, seek immediate medical advice.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information on this website.
 Kimberly-Clark and/ or its subsidiaries assumes no liability for the interpretation and/or use of the information contained in this article.
 Further, while due care and caution has been taken to ensure that the content here is free from mistakes or omissions, Kimberly-Clark and/ or its subsidiaries makes no claims, promises or guarantees about the accuracy, completeness or adequacy of the information here, and to the extent permitted by law, Kimberly-Clark and/ or its subsidiaries do not accept any liability or responsibility for claims, errors or omissions.